Overexcitabilities / Hypersensitivities in Children with High Learning Potential

 For an individual with this hypersensitivity, there is a high risk of ADHD misdiagnosis.
 However, presuming issues that are affecting a child’s daily functioning can be solely explained by psychomotor overexcitability could stop that individual getting support for the difficulty, therefore it is important to explore all avenues.

-Find out more about supporting children with psychomotor overexcitability in our advice sheet PA611 HLP and Active (Psychomotor Overexcitability) and the blog Overexcitabilities in Lockdown: Psychomotor Overexcitability
+Find out more about supporting children with psychomotor overexcitability in our advice sheet PA611 HLP and Active (Psychomotor Overexcitability) and the blog Overexcitabilities: Psychomotor Overexcitability

 Intellectual – thirst for knowledge, discovery, questioning, love of ideas & search for truth